A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 Asset · Building

-A 5,356 m² flat pad at 3% grade — minimal site-prep, no engineered driveway, comfortably supporting a 200–300 m² single-storey home with terrace, parking, and outbuildings.
+A 4,248 m² buildable pad reached at a 1.6% approach grade: modest site-prep, no engineered driveway needed to reach it, comfortably supporting a 200–300 m² single-storey home with terrace, parking, and outbuildings.
+Genuinely level ground, under 2°, totals 1,012 m².
+Terrain & Building scores 66/100: Workable.

 Design priority · Fire